metatronslove/abjad/README.md

 >#### method option

-            Optional if you want to produce a name with an abced technique that fits the Cümel-i Kebir table. do not enter this method option.
-When you enter 1 for this option, the Cümel-i Kebir table is replaced with Experimental Frequency begins to produce names that fit the Abjad table.
+            Optional if you want to produce a name with an abjad technique that fits the Cümel-i Kebir table. do not enter this method option.
+When you enter 1 for this option, the Cümel-i Kebir table is replaced with Experimental Frequency Abjad Table begins to produce names that fit the Abjad table.

 ***
 ### rakamtopla(number to reduce; number of digits)